 In factories, a lot of data are created from Programmable Logic Controllers (PLCs) every second, and data are utilized to monitor production lines.
 This data is available via industrial bus systems, e.g. Real-time Ethernet.
 In order to monitor remotely, data is gathered by the M2M service platform that needs to interface with such industrial bus systems via M2M gateways.
 However, it is difficult to gather all data to the M2M service platform because sometimes more than 1mega bit data is created per second.
 In such cases, only necessary data is gathered depending on situations and filtering / pre-processing of the raw data needs to be performed at the gateways.

 This use case proposes that the oneM2M System offers pre-processing capabilities, e.g. rule-based collection policies (averages, thresholds, etc. …).
 These rules (e.g. in XML format) are called “"data catalogues”".

+Source

+Not applicable.